odoo/owl/README.md

 ## Random Notes

-Before even thinking about using this in a real scenario:
+- Change of behaviour: The compilation of a template should have a unique root node (but sub templates can have multiple roots)

+## TO THINK ABOUT/TO DO

+- **Qweb**

   - check qweb tests and see if it is reasonable (escaping? safety/security?)
-- Note: the compilation of a template should have a unique node (but sub templates can have multiple roots)
   - remove the "if (${exprID} || ${exprID} === 0) {"
-- style is props? difference between props and attrs
-- text node
-- t-extend???
+  - need to implement t-extend (?)
   - improve qweb generated code: do not assign object/array if no props/attrs/children
   - improve qweb gen code: when building a vnode, propagate a structure with children/attrs/hooks, fill it properly by each directive, then and only then create node with minimal code

+- **Widget**

+  - check if it is possible to remove parent reference in widget
+  - default implementation of propsUpdated?